sourabhtk37/starchat/README.md

 ## docker

-* generate a packet distribution
+* Generate a packet distribution
 ```bash
 sbt dist
 ```

-* extract the packet into the docker-starchat folder
+* Extract the packet into the docker-starchat folder
 ```bash
 unzip target/universal/starchat-0.1.zip && mv starchat-0.1 docker-starchat
 ```

-* enter the directory docker-starchat
+* Enter the directory docker-starchat
 ```bash
 cd  docker-starchat
 ```

-* review the configuration files
+* Review the configuration files

-    * edit the file starchat-0.1/config/application.conf and modify the ip where elasticsearch is bind
+      * Edit the file starchat-0.1/config/application.conf and modify the ip where elasticsearch is bind
-* run the services (both startchat and elasticsearch)
+* Run the services (both startchat and elasticsearch)

 ```bash
 docker-compose up -d
 ```